Please read this carefully before making your booking.

 2. Payment of balance

 When we confirm your booking with us, we will send you an invoice showing the balance of the payment due and the date by which it must be received by us.
 Payment of the balance must be made 6 weeks before the start of your holiday.
 If the balance is not received by the due date we reserve the right to cancel your booking and to apply cancellation charges as paragraph 5 below.
 Where bookings are made less than 6 weeks before the start of your holiday, full payment must be made when booking.

-In accordance with ‘’The Package Travel, Package Holidays and Package Tours Regulations 1992” all passengers booking with Cycle Breaks are fully protected for the initial deposit and subsequently the balance of all monies paid to us arising from cancellation or curtailment of your travel arrangements due to our insolvency.
+In accordance with ‘’The Package Travel and Linked Travel Arrangements Regulations 2018” all passengers booking with Cycle Breaks are fully protected for the initial deposit and subsequently the balance of all monies paid to us arising from cancellation or curtailment of your travel arrangements due to our insolvency.